regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 ### 5.2 Place markers from your algolia index

-The next step is to replace the test marker positions with the `_geoloc` from algolia.
+The next step is to replace the test marker positions with the `_geoloc` object from algolia.
 To make this happen we need to adjust the `components/Map.vue` component.

 I need to explain one step a bit more: Since we're wrapping all our components inside the `AisInstantSearch` component we can make use of the `connectGeoSearch` connector.
 That means you don't need to fetch your algolia data manually with `$.axios` or something else.
 To achieve this step you have to do the following: